ercbk/nested-cross-validation-comparison/README.md

 ## Discussion

+-   The performance experimental framework used here could be useful as a way to gain insight into the amounts and types of resources that a project’s first steps might require.
+For example, testing simiulated data before collection of actual data begins.
+-   The elasticnet model was slower to train than the random forest for the 100 row dataset.
+Compute resources should be optimized for each algorithm.
+For example, the number of vCPUs capable of being utilized by a random forest algorithm is much higher than number for an elasticnet algorithm.
+The elasticnet only used the number of vCPUs that matched the number of training folds while the random forest used all available vCPUs.
+Using a sparse matrix or another package (e.g. biglasso) might help to lower training times for elasticnet.
+-   Adjusting the inner-loop strategy seems to have the most effect on the volatility of the results.
--   Kuhn-Johnson trains 50x as many models; takes 8x longer to run; for a similar amount of generalization error if your data size is a few thousand rows
+-   For data sizes of a few thousand rows, Kuhn-Johnson trains 50x as many models; takes 8x longer to run; for a similar amount of generalization error as compared to the Raschka method.
+The similar results in generalization error might be specific to this dataset though.
     -   Kuhn-Johnson’s runtime starts to really balloon once you get into datasets with over a thousand rows.
-    -   The extra folds made a huge difference.
+    -   The extra folds in the outer loop made a huge difference.
 With Kuhn-Johnson, the runtimes were hours, and with Raschka’s, it was minutes.
 -   For smaller datasets, you should have at least 3 repeats when running Rashka’s method.
 -   This is just one dataset, but I still found it surprising how little a difference repeats made in reducing generalizaion error.
 The benefit only kicked in with the dataset that had hundred rows.

+## Next Steps

+-   Raschka’s method using the majority vote method from Kuhn-Johnson for the final hyperparameter settings might be an additional optimization step.
+If the final k-fold cv can be discarded without much loss in generalization error, then maybe training times can be shortened further.
+-   There should be a version of this technique that’s capable of working for time series.
+I have ideas, so it might be something I’ll work on for a future project.

 ## References